kshitijlimaye/trigram-service/README.md

 # Trigram based story creation

 The trigram service has been created to allow user generate a new story based on supplied textual content.
+The character encoding used is UTF-8, which means trigram service supports all popular languages and scripts.

 ## Prerequisites to  run
 1. JDK 1.8